 vocabulary and techniques. to communicate knowledge of the United Kingdom and the world.
 3.3.
 Create maps of locations identifying patterns (such as: land use, climate zones, population densities, height of land).
-Art A) Develop ideas A.3.1 Develop and imaginatively extend ideas from starting points throughout the curriculum.
+Art A.3.1 Develop and imaginatively extend ideas from Week 1 - Plan a 3d animal sculpture AIT A) Develop ideas A.3.1 Develop and maginatively extend ideas from starting points throughout the curriculum.
 A.2.3 Collect information, sketches and resources and present ideas imaginatively in a sketch book.
-A.3.3 Use the qualities of materials to enhance ideas.
+A.3.3 Use the qualities of materials to enhance made from repurposed and recycled materials gathered from home and school.
+Week 2 - Create the 3d animal A.3.3 Ose the qualities of materials to enhance ideas.
 A.3.4 Spot the potential in unexpected results as work progresses.
-A.3.5 Comment on artworks with a fluent grasp of visual language Week 1 - Plan a 3d animal sculpture made from repurposed and recycled materials gathered from home and school.
-Week 2 - Create the 3d animal planned in the previous week using gathered materials.
+A.3.5 Comment on artworks with a fluent grasp of visual language planned in the previous week using gathered materials.
 Week 3 - The children will repurpose an old book from home to create something new using cutting, folding, painting using the theme of transformation.
-B) Master techniques B.3.1 Sketch (lightly) before painting to combine line and colour.
+Week 4 - Residential Trip - Osmington Bay Week 5 - The children will reuse plastic bottles and other plastic items or old tins to create something new and useful to use in their garden or in their home.
+Week 6 - Further to all of the studies completed in topic regarding climate change and the blue planet the class B) Master techniques B.3.1 Sketch (lightly) before painting to combine line and colour.
 B.3.2 Create a colour palette based upon colours observed in the natural or built world.
 B.3.3 Use the qualities of watercolour and acrylic paints to create visually interesting pieces.
 B.3.4 Combine colours, tones and tints to enhance the mood of a piece.
 B.3.5 Use brush techniques and the qualities of paint to create texture.
 B.3.6 Develop a personal style of painting, drawing upon ideas from other artists.
-B.3.7 Build up layers of colours. transformation.
-Week 4 - The children will reuse plastic bottles and other plastic items or old tins to create something new and useful to use in their garden or in their home.
-Week 5 - Residential Trip - Osmington Bay Week 6 - Further to all of the studies completed in topic regarding climate change and the blue planet the class ins Take spiration om the greats B.3.9 Create an accurate pattern, showing fine detail.
+B.3.7 Build up layers of colours.

+C) Take inspiration from the greats B.3.9 Create an accurate pattern, showing fine detail.
 B.3.10 Use a range of visual elements to reflect the purpose of the work.
 B.3.11 Show life-like qualities and real-life proportions or, if more abstract, provoke different interpretations.
 B.3.12 Use tools to carve and add shapes, texture and pattern.
 B.3.13 Combine visual and tactile qualities.
 B.3.14 Use frameworks (such as wire or moulds) to provide stability and form.
-C.3.1 Give details (including own sketches) about the style of some notable artists, artisans will use graphic techniques to create eye-catching anchor charts that can be shared with younger children in the school.
-Enrichment • and designers.
-C.3.2 • Show how the work of those studied was influential in both society and to other artists.
-C.3.3 • Create original pieces that show a range of influences and styles. agton Bay in Dorset to learn new skills and discover the Jurassic coast, with a visit to Lulworth Cove included.
-Opportunities VISIL LU USIIIII igton bay in Dorset to learn new skins and discover the jurassic coast, with a visit to Ediworth Cove included.
+C.3.1 Give details (including own sketches) about the style of some notable artists, artisans and designers.
+C.3.2 Show how the work of those studied was influential in both society and to other artists.
+C.3.3 Create original pieces that show a range of influences and styles. will use graphic techniques to create eye-catching anchor charts that can be shared with younger children in the school.
+Opportunities VISIL to USMI ngton Bay in Dorset to learn new skills and discover the Jurassic coast, with a visit to Luiworth Cove included.